 In the study, participants purchased food and snacks in scenarios involving different levels of sugar taxes, as well as different types of ‘front-of-package’ labels, including labels that have been proposed by Health Canada that warn consumers about high levels of sugar, salt, and saturated fat in pre-packaged foods.

 The study found that when prices increased due to taxes, or packages displayed nutrition labels such as the ‘high in sugar’ label on the front of packs, people bought drinks and snacks with less sugar, sodium, saturated fat and calories.

 “One interesting finding was that the ‘high in’ labels proved to be most effective at encouraging purchases with less sugar, sodium, saturated fat and calories,” said Acton.
 “This is the type of labelling system the Canadian government is considering, and has been already implemented in Chile.

-“Other systems, like the traffic light labelling used in the U.K. and the health star ratings used in Australia and New Zealand, had some impacts on people’s purchases, but to a lesser extent.”
+“Other systems, like the traffic light labeling used in the U.K. and the health star ratings used in Australia and New Zealand, had some impacts on people’s purchases, but to a lesser extent.”
 Traffic light labels use a red-yellow-green rating, while health star labels use ratings to indicate overall healthiness.